MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 > [!TIP]
 > You can also access the output of the Resource Estimator as a Python dictionary using the [result.data()](xref:qsharp.estimator.EstimatorResult) method.
 For example, to access the physical counts `result.data()["physicalCounts"]`.

-For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator-output.data) for the Resource Estimator.

 #### Space diagrams